mParticle/docs/src/pages/developers/warehouse-sync-api/quickstart/index.md

 4. Replace placeholder values (the ones indicated with “REPLACE_ME”)  for several variables with the values corresponding to your environment.
 Ensure you update the values in the CURRENT VALUE column.
     * Replace INGEST_PIPELINE_SLUG and INGEST_PIPELINE_NAME with values for what you’d like to call the pipeline you’ll be creating.
-    * Replace SQL_QUERY with the Snowflake query mParticle should use to retrieve the data from Snowflake.
+    * Replace SQL_QUERY with the database query mParticle should use to retrieve the data from your warehouse.
 SQL is a powerful language and you can use advanced expressions to filter, aggregate, join, etc. your data.
 Work with your database administrator if you need help crafting the right SQL query:
         - Your query should contain a timestamp column that mParticle will use to keep track of which rows need to be loaded.
         - Your query should contain one or more user identity columns that mParticle will use to perform identity resolution to ensure that data ends up on the correct user profile.
         - As part of the SQL query, you must specify how columns in the query will map to attributes on a user’s profile.
 You do this by using column aliasing in SQL.
 For example, in the following query, the column `cid` in Snowflake is being mapped to the mParticle attribute `customer_id`.

           <img src="/images/dwi/sql-example-tutorial.png" alt="sql example" width="600">

-          If you don’t provide an alias, mParticle will use the name of the column in Snowflake.
+          If you don’t provide an alias, mParticle will use the name of the column in your database.
 If an attribute of this name does not already exist on the user’s profile, mParticle will create a new attribute with this name.

     * Before using the query in mParticle, test the query outside of mParticle to ensure it is returning the data you think it will.
     * To learn more checkout the [Warehouse Sync SQL reference](/developers/warehouse-sync-api/sql/)